 An anthology of Michael White’s previously unpublished papers, Narrative practice: Continuing the conversations, was released in 2011.
-If you’re in Australia or New Zealand, you can order this book through Dulwich Centre’s Narrative Therapy Library site.
+If you’re in Australia or New Zealand, you can order this book through Dulwich Centre’s bookshop.
 If you’re in the rest of the world, you can order it from online retailers or your local bookstore.

 Creating the epilogue for Narrative practice: Continuing the conversations